frewsxcv/rust-quale/README.md

 # rust-quale

 A Rust port of the `which` utility.
-Locates an executable in the user's path.
+Locates an executable in the user’s path.

 ‘Quale’ is an Italian translation of the English word ‘which’.